Microvasculature & Functional Ultrasound (fUS) Imaging

 SWEI is a new ultrasound imaging tool capable to assess tissue stiffness.
 It uses an acoustic radiation pulse sequence to create shear waves, which propagate perpendicular to the ultrasound beam and are tracked with ultrafast imaging.
 Based on the mechanical model of elasticity-velocity relation, elastic modulus are calculated and reconstructed as elasticity 2D mapping.

-SWEI Demo for heterogeneous and homogeneous phantom
+SWEI Demo for heterogeneous phantom

 Shear wave propagation